akstealthay/anoy/README.md

 1. Tag text file

 The list is very small :-( but together we can make it big.
-Check out how you can [contribute](#contributors).
+Check out how you can [contribute](https://github.com/frictionle/anoy/wiki/How-to-contribute).

+## How to contribute

+There is a crisp documentation written on [How to contribute](https://github.com/frictionle/anoy/wiki/How-to-contribute); you can follow that and get started :smile:

 ## Issues